 The Good with the Bad: An Encounter with Bed Bugs

 November 10, 2016

 With little sleep and no idea where we would stay that night we started walking around looking for a new hostel (one ideally without bed bugs.)
-We found a nice new looking hostel called Tetris, it’s made out of sea containers and had good reviews online so we asked if they had beds available and then tell the hostel we would be back with our bags to check in.
+We found a nice new looking hostel called Tetris, it’s made out of sea containers and had good reviews online so we asked if they had beds available and then told them that we would be back with our bags to check in.